Masseter Hypertrophy correction with Botulinum Toxin Case # 1097

 - How much will it set you back?

 The masseter muscle is found in the regions of the jaw and cheek.
-The patient is a female is her 20's and wish to have help to balance her overall face structure and sculpt your jawline.
+The patient is a female in her 20s and wishes to help balance her overall face structure and sculpt her jawline.

-Dr. Kamal Alhallak, a Pharmacist with Ph.D., Injected the toxin to overcome the masseter hyperatrophy and rebalance the face.
-The picture are take 3 months after the treatment
+Dr. Kamal Alhallak, a Pharmacist with Ph.D., Injected the toxin to overcome the masseter hypertrophy and rebalance the face.
+The picture is taken three months after the treatment.